portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   - **VGM**: (2n phase of this project)
-    - Request parameters: equipment id, request of weighting or VGM communication,...
+    - Request parameters: equipment id, request of weighting or VGM communication, ...
-    - Data included in the response: method of weighting, VGM,...
+    - Data included in the response: method of weighting, VGM, ...

 - **Quality Level Certifications**
  ![Quality](https://github.com/portdebarcelona/OpenInfoAPI-Ports/blob/develop/docs/images/Quality.png?raw=true)

   Several ports have developed own brands for their quality label schemas.
   There are some ports that every day manage the transportation of thousands of shipments.
 And the job of each port is to treat each one as it was the only one.
 To ensure that each shipment receives the treatment it deserves, some ports have created a quality brand that identifies the companies operating at that port that had adopted a commitment to efficiency the end customers with the utmost satisfaction.
-With this quality level the ports recognise and certify organisations involved and commited to the most rigorous standards of reliability.
+With this quality level the ports recognise and certify organisations involved and committed to the most rigorous standards of reliability.

   To know which companies have this quality level can be very useful for the users of a port.